Tuplanolla/guitar-parts/README.md

   on a computer with no graphical user interface,
 * built a parametric model of the parts to learn how to use OpenSCAD and
-* 3d-printed various realizations of model
+* 3d-printed various realizations of the model in order to get acquainted with Prusa i3 MK3S.

-  in order to get acquainted with Prusa i3 MK3S.
+Since the guitar was quite wonky, we managed to produce better replacement parts for it than any commercially available offerings.

-Since the guitar was quite wonky, we managed to produce better replacement parts for it than any of the commercially available options would have offered.
+We did not intend the workflow to be as wonky as the guitar, but it turned out to be like that anyway.

 ## Measurements